marcomasa/vision_msgs/README.md

 ## How to make your package use this alternative version

 1. Clone this package into your ros2_ws
+2. Build the packages *vision_msgs* and *vision_msgs_rviz_plugins*
-2. Source this workspace overlay
+3. Source this workspace overlay using *source install/local_setup.bash*
-3. (Optional) If you built your package before with the regular *vision_msgs* package, you will need to delete the build and install directories for your package!
+4. (Optional) If you built your package before with the regular *vision_msgs* package, you will need to delete the build and install directories for your package!
-4. Build your package
+5. Build your packages using the new messages

 ## Introduction